The Ever-Shifting Code

 Despite being immovable, buildings must be incredibly versatile because the standards that influence their design are ever-changing.
 Continually, architects and designers are urged to consider the energy footprint a building leaves behind for both environmental and financial reasons.

-According to non-profit organization Architecture 2030, building operations account for more than 40 percent of energy consumption, with construction and building materials making up an additional 6 percent.
+According to the nonprofit organization Architecture 2030, building operations can account for more than 40 percent of energy consumption, with construction and building materials making up an additional 6 percent.

 Energy codes are necessary to reduce energy consumption, and architects and designers must pay heed to codes pertaining to construction practices, materials, equipment and systems and window efficiency when planning new buildings.
 These professionals should consider three overarching trends related to energy codes and sustainability standards that have emerged in recent years.